skoszewski/sk-ca-scripts/README.md

 > NOTE: You can specify en empty folder or a non-existing location.
 The new folder will be created.

+Review the created `openssl` configuration file and modify it based on your requirements.

 Source the shell enviroment variables:

 ```